NeCTAR-RC/hivemind/README.rst

 * Build debian packages

-Hivemind runs in python and a complete Hivemind install comprises two interdependent components;
+Hivemind runs in python and a complete Hivemind install comprises two interdependent components:
 1) the hivemind framework itself
 2) the hivemind_contrib